KUTTATTU/TodoApp/README.md

 # TodoApp
-A todo application backend using nodejs,mongoDB and express
+A backend for todo application using nodejs,mongoDB and express